Managing your panic

 Emily Christensen

-Emily is a Clinical Social Worker Intern and therapist with Metanoia Therapy.
+Emily is a therapist with Metanoia Therapy.
 Metanoia Therapy offers in-office therapy in Vadnais Heights, Minnesota and online therapy anywhere in Minnesota.

 Emily is passionate about supporting individuals and couples on their journey towards personal growth and well-being.
 She is committed to providing a safe and empathetic space for clients to explore their unique challenges and work towards a more fulfilling and balanced life.